FAQ

 Can I take part remotely/online?

-We ask that you are able to attend each workshop in person and perform at the showcase event in person, and so therefore remote/online participation is not possible.
+We ask that you are able to attend each workshop in person and perform at the showcase event in person, therefore remote/online participation is not possible.

 Can I apply as a collective?